Style Guide

 Terms (general)

-Example: The term blacklist should be avoided and instead replaced with deny list.
+Example: The term blacklist must be avoided and replaced with deny list.

 Umbraco Terms

-This rule is added in order to ensure that Umbraco-specific terms and names are spelled consistently throughout the documentation.
+This rule is added to ensure that Umbraco-specific terms and names are spelled and used consistently throughout the documentation.

 The list of Umbraco Terms includes, but is not limited to Umbraco, backoffice, Document Type, and Umbraco Forms.

-All first-time uses of an acronym in the documentation need to be accompanied by a definition of that acronym.
+All first-time uses of an acronym in an article need to be accompanied by a definition of that acronym.
 If an acronym is not defined on its first use in an article, the checker will give a warning.

-Acronyms should be defined using either a parenthesis or a colon followed by the definition.
+Acronyms are defined using either a parenthesis or a colon followed by the definition.

 Examples of the use of acronyms: